-Jeremiah Klarman, a 24-year-old from Boston Massachusetts, is gaining national recognition as a rising young composer of his generation.
+Jeremiah Klarman, a 25-year-old from Boston Massachusetts, is gaining national recognition as a rising young composer of his generation.
 He is a 2016 graduate of The New England Conservatory of Music where he was a composition major under instruction of Michael Gandolfi and Hankus Netsky.
 In addition to composing, Jeremiah plays piano, is a member of NEC’s Jewish Music Ensemble, and is a regular at Temple Emanuel’s Shabbat Alive Service in Newton, where he is also the Artist in Residence.

 In June 2010, The Boston Pops performed his Symphony in C on his second appearance on NPR’s radio show, “From The Top.”
 At age 13, following his first performance on “From The Top”, Klarman received special recognition from Osvaldo Golijov, who stated to the Boston Globe that he was ‘’moved, impressed, and amazed’ by Klarman’s talent and early work.”
 (Apr 20, 2006).
 Klarman also won the 2010 First Generation to Generation Award; a program designed for talented high school students who demonstrate promise in creating melodies that show sensitivity to the setting of Jewish liturgical text.